kaylakantola/bir_migration/readme.md

     - Subscribes to a pubsub topic
     - Displays messages received from the pubsub topic
     - Can access the express app from the above step to start the chain of events
+- Incorporate GCP logging throughout to:
+    - Keep track of the status of each bird object as it travels through each pipeline/pubsub/bucket
+    - Collect analytics around how long it takes each bird to get from start to finish (the goal being that we can write SLO's around these numbers)